macemoth/personal_hp/content/home/skills.md

   description = "Basic knowledge of financial markets, market mechanics and quantitative analysis using Python"

 [[feature]]
-  icon = "camera-retro"
+  icon = "wordpress"
   icon_pack = "fab"
-  name = "wordpress"
+  name = "WordPress"
   description = "A couple of websites with a variing range of requirements"

 +++